Flowdown Requirements: What They Are and Why They Matter

 Change control enforcement

-If internal audits ignore flowdown, external audits will not.
+If internal audits ignore flowdown controls, certification auditors will not.

 Under AS9100, organizations are expected to: